This statement covers the website hosted at www.pct.bike.

 We use the Leaflet.js library which allows panning and zooming using standard keystrokes such as Ctl++

 for zooming in.
-However, there are known issues around around keyboard navigation and interaction with of popups in Leaflet maps that would require upstream development work on a third party library.
+However, there are known issues around keyboard navigation and interaction with of popups in Leaflet maps that would require upstream development work on a third party library.
 The text of the landing page is available as HTML.
 There are text summaries for the regions.
 None of the site has been tested with a screen reader.

 We’ve also made the website text as simple as possible to understand with use of headings.